AanelyaA/wealthsimple-industry-project/README.md

 *Personalized Financial Education and Advice*

 ## Introduction
-Wealthsimple Flex is a personalized financial education and advice platform designed to empower users with tailored financial literacy tools.
-This project was developed in collaboration with Wealthsimple during a tech sprint.
+Wealthsimple Flex is a personalized financial education and advice platform aimed at empowering users with customized financial literacy tools.
+Developed during a 24-hour hackathon in collaboration with Wealthsimple, this project was designed to deliver an application with a tailored financial guidance and education.

 ### Team
 Team Name: FLEX